See also Process Alphabet

 - Long-Term Roadmaps

-- There is a short guidance about product life-cycle: from exploration, first release, maintenance etc.
+- There is short guidance about product life-cycle: from exploration, first release, maintenance, etc.

 - Short guidance about quarterly planning

 - What is missing